aws-samples/iceberg-streaming-examples/README.md

 ### Running the Kafka producer on AWS

 Create a Amazon MSK cluster with at leas two brokers using ```3.5.1```, [Apache Zookeeper](https://zookeeper.apache.org/) mode version and use as instance type ```kafka.m7g.xlarge```.
 Do not use public access and choose two private subnets to deploy it.
-For the security group remember that the EMR cluster and the EC2 based producer will need to reach the cluster.
-For security, use plaintext (in production you should secure access).
-Choose 200GB as storage size for each broker and do not enable Tiered storage.
-For the cluster configuration use this:
+For the security group remember that the EMR cluster and the EC2 based producer will need to reach the cluster and act accordingly.
+For security, use ```PLAINTEXT``` (in production you should secure access to the cluster).
+Choose ```200GB``` as storage size for each broker and do not enable ```Tiered storage```.
+For the cluster configuration use this one:

 ```
 auto.create.topics.enable=true
 default.replication.factor=3